Updated: Jan 3

 To be a light for the nations.
 (Isaiah 42:6, 49:6)

 Secondly, only the Messianic Jewish remnant can be a witness to the world that God is still with Israel.
-We show God’s faithfulness to the nation of Israel as still elect by declaring this from the reality of being the saved remnant of Israel.
+By God's grace, she reveals God’s faithfulness to the nation of Israel as still elect by declaring this from the reality of being the saved remnant of Israel.
 Not just the restoration of the physical nation, but the fact that there is a growing number of born again Jews tells the world that God is still with Israel.
-(Even though some Christian groups shockingly shy away from believing Jews in Israel.)
+(Even though some Christian groups shockingly shy away from the Messianic remnant in Israel—for fear of offending their Jewish friends.)

-Messianic Jews testify through their lives (and teaching) to the Jewish Roots of the New Testament and the Hebraic nature of the coming Kingdom.
-This is something that only we can do, as for 2,000 years, without a Jewish witness, the Church was almost completely “theologically” cut off from her Hebraic roots.
+Messianic Jews testify through their lives (and teaching) to the Jewish roots of the New Testament and the Hebraic nature of the coming Kingdom.
+This is something that only they can do, as for 2,000 years, without a Jewish witness, the Church was almost completely “theologically” cut off from her Hebraic roots and persecuted the Jewish people.
 Our witness testifies that replacement theology is a lie.
-The nation of Israel testifies that the prophecies of her restoration in the last days were not allegorical but literal.
+The nation of Israel testifies that the prophecies of her restoration in the last days were not allegorical, but literal.
 We are part of that nation.

 Messianic Jewish Israelis are the fulfillment of both the physical and spiritual restoration.
 Since Gentiles cannot make aliyah (for the most part) only Messianic Jews are both part of the people of Israel and the household of God—the ecclesia.

-None of these are reasons for ethnic pride!
+But let's be clear, none of these are reasons for ethnic pride!
 God forbid!
 They just reveal the unique calling on the Messianic remnant.
-It does not make us better or more significant.
-Just unique in our calling.
+It does not make them better or more significant.
+Just unique in their calling.

 The First Christian Anti-Semitism

 However, Romans was written to Gentiles about their poor treatment of believing Jews.
 I wrote about this here.
-When Jewish believers like Pricilla and Aquila came back from exile, it appears the Gentiles did not receive them.
+When Jewish believers like Pricilla and Aquila came back to Rome from exile, it appears the Gentiles did not receive them.
 This is why Paul writes in Romans about the significance of Israel so strongly.
-He is rebuking the Romans for their treatment of the returning Messianic Jews.
+He is rebuking the Romans for their treatment of the returning Messianic Jews after the death of Claudius.

 First, she is not rejected (Romans 11:1,11), and, second, she is still called (Romans 11:29).
 Third, God's heart breaks for her and longs for her return (Romans 9:1-5).